Akuli/odotdot/docs/syntax-spec.md

   valid integer literal.
-Things like `0123` are invalid syntax, *not* two separate tokens; this is because some other programming languages give a special meaning to integer literals starting with 0 and `0123 != 123`, and trying to do that in Ö must not silent lead to wrong results.
+Things like `0123` are invalid syntax, *not* two separate tokens; this is because some other programming languages give a special meaning to integer literals starting with 0 and `0123 != 123`, and trying to do that in Ö must not silently give unexpected results.
 - *Negative integer literals* are `-` immediately followed by a non-negative integer literal.
 This definition means that `-0` is a valid alternative to `0`.
+I'm not sure if this is a good thing or if the Ö interpreter does it right now (I'm tired and I don't feel like trying it out).
+I might change this later.
 - Operators are `{`, `}`, `[`, `]`, `(`, `)`, `=`, `;`, `.`, `` ` `` or `::`.
 - `var` is parsed with similar rules as identifiers, but it's best for the tokenizer to output `var` tokens as non-identifiers.
 This way `thing::var`